8/6/2024

 Operator

 Good morning and welcome to the FNG's second quarter earnings conference call.
 During today's presentation, all parties will be in a listen-only mode.
 Following the presentation, the conference will be open for questions with instructions to follow at that time.
 And as a reminder, this conference call is being recorded.
-I would now like to turn the call over to Lisa Foxworthy-Parker, SVP, Investor in External Relations.
+I would now like to turn the call over to Lisa Foxworthy-Parker, SVP, Investor and External Relations.
 Please go ahead.

 speaker

 Great.
-Thanks, operator, and welcome, everyone.
-Joining me today are Chris Blunt, Chief Executive Officer, and Wendy Young, Chief Financial Officer.
+Thanks, Operator, and welcome, everyone.
+Joining me today are Chris Lunt, Chief Executive Officer, and Wendy Young, Chief Financial Officer.
 We look forward to addressing your questions following our prepared remarks.
 Today's earnings call may include forward-looking statements and projections under the Private Securities Litigation Reform Act, which do not guarantee future events or performance.
-We do not undertake any duty to revise or update such statements to reflect new information, subsequent events, or changes in strategy.
-Please refer to our most recent SEC filings for a discussion of the factors that could cause actual results to differ materially from those expressed or implied.
+We do not undertake any duty to revise or update such statements to reflect new information, subsequent events, or changes in strategy. please refer to our most recent SEC filings for a discussion of the factors that could cause actual results to differ materially from those expressed or implied.
 This morning's discussion also includes non-GAAP financial measures that we believe may be meaningful to investors.
 Non-GAAP measures have been reconciled to GAAP where required in accordance with SEC rules within our earnings release, financial supplement, and investor presentation, all of which are available on the company's website.
 Today's call is being recorded and will be available for webcast replay at fglife.com.
 It will also be available through telephone replay beginning today at 1 p.m.
 Eastern Time through August 13, 2024.
 And now I'll turn the call over to our CEO, Chris Blunt.

 speaker